Aayush7871/Task-Manager/README.md

 Create a .env file inside /backend with the following:

-PORT=5000
+PORT=4000
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret

 Run the backend server:

-npm run dev
+npm start

-The server will start at: http://localhost:5000
+The server will start at: http://localhost:4000

 3️⃣ Setup Frontend
 cd ../frontend